 This might not be relevant for those who are photographing somewhere tropical.
 You can keep on enjoying that warm water!

-Here in the far north, we don’t quite have the luxury of photographing in oceans that have nice temperatures.
-Even in summer, the water doesn’t get warmer than a cold winter day in the south.
+Here in the Arctic, we don’t quite have the luxury of photographing in oceans that have pleasant temperatures.
+Even in summer, the water isn’t warmer than a few degrees above freezing.

-Waders might not be the most fashionable clothing but they certainly are a lifesaver when photographing in cold water.
+Waders might not be the most fashionable clothing, but they are a lifesaver when photographing in cold water.
 Be it a river or the ocean.

 Using waders for photographing seascapes

-I’ve talked a lot about the importance of getting close to the water.
+I’ve discussed the importance of getting close to the water.
 This means you’re quite likely to get wet.
-Waders are great for keeping you both dry and warm, while still getting close enough to the action.
+Waders are great for keeping you both dry and warm while getting close enough to the action.

 #7 Take More Images Than You Need

 A typical tip in landscape photography is to slow down and take fewer images.
-Spend more time setting up your composition, and wait for the light to be optimal.
-This is a way to become more aware of your surroundings and make better decisions when it comes to your image.
+Spend more time setting up your composition and waiting for the light to be optimal.
+This will help you become more aware of your surroundings and make better decisions about your image.

-In seascape photography, it’s a little different.
-You still need to pay as much attention to your composition but once you’ve found it, don’t be shy on the trigger button.
+It’s a little different in seascape photography.
+You still need to pay close attention to your composition, but once you’ve found it, don’t be shy about pressing the trigger button.

-The reason is what we’ve already talked about: the elements are constantly changing.
-One wave won’t look like the next.
+The reason is what we’ve already discussed: the elements are constantly changing.
+One wave will not look like the next.

-It’s near impossible to plan the perfect wave.
-You just need to take many exposures.
-The more you take, the more likely it is that you get an image where all the elements look great (and also the more images you’ll need to delete from your Lightroom folder!)
+It’s nearly impossible to plan the perfect wave.
+You need to take many exposures.
+The more you take, the more likely you are to get an image where all the elements look great (and also, the more images you’ll need to delete from your Lightroom folder!).

 Bonus Tip: Bring Microfiber Cloths and Lens Cleaning Wipes